-How to Clean Attic Mold
+How to Clean Up Attic Mold

 Unfortunately, cleaning up your attic mold is no easy process.
 In order to DIY it, you'll need protective gear, a negative air machine, polyethylene sheets, a dry ice blaster, a wet/dry vacuum with a HEPA filter, and a mold-resistant coating.

-According to This Old House, here's what you'll need to do: while wearing your protective gear, cover the attic floor with the sheets and turn on the negative air machine to filter the air while you work.
+Here's what you'll need to do: while wearing your protective gear, cover the attic floor with the sheets and turn on the negative air machine to filter the air while you work.
 Next, use the dry ice blaster to blast the mold off of the surface of the wood.
 Then, vacuum up the mold dust that has fallen onto the sheeting and discard the sheeting.
 Finally, you'll apply the mold-resistant coating to prevent future attic mold.

-"Mold problems should be mitigated by experts because they fix the root cause of the mold," Charles Leduc, chief operating officer at Mold Busters says.
+"Mold problems should be mitigated by experts because they fix the root cause of the mold," Charles Leduc, Chief Operating Officer at Mold Busters, says.
 "Without solving your moisture problems, cleaning the mold up yourself will be a very temporary solution."

 How to Prevent Attic Mold

-There's one good way you can avoid cleaning up attic mold entirely: preventing it in the first place.
+There's one good way you can avoid cleaning up attic mold entirely: Preventing it in the first place.
 With a little hard work and diligence, you can ensure that mold can't find a home in your house.

-Additionally, double-check that no hot, moist air—like from a dryer—is venting into your attic, as this is another easy way to make a home for mold.
+Additionally, double-check that no hot, moist air—like air from a dryer—is venting into your attic, as this is another easy way to make a home for mold.

 If you live in an especially moist and damp area, consider installing an attic vent fan, which provides extra protection against moisture.